Skip to main contentSkip to main content

 My Personal Journey with Myopia

 As an optometrist who has dedicated my career to fighting myopia, I’ve seen firsthand the impact that nearsightedness can have on a person’s life.
-I’m Dr. James Singletary, and my passion for myopia control isn’t just professional; it’s personal.
+I’m the sleepSEE Clinical Team, and my passion for myopia control isn’t just professional; it’s personal.
 I’ve seen the frustration in the eyes of children who can’t see the board at school and the worry on the faces of parents in our Fayetteville community as their child’s prescription gets stronger every year.
 That’s why I’m so excited to share with you the science behind one of the most effective tools we have to combat childhood myopia: Orthokeratology, or Ortho-K.

 Here in Cumberland County, we’re seeing a growing number of children developing myopia at a young age.
 This isn’t just a local trend; it’s a global one.
 But the good news is, we’re no longer limited to simply correcting vision with stronger and stronger glasses.
 With treatments like Ortho-K, we can actively work to slow down the progression of myopia, protecting your child’s vision for years to come.
 In this article, we’ll take a deep dive into the science of how Ortho-K works its magic.